 San Francisco Landmarks

-In addition to its offices upstairs, Local 104 rented its downstairs quarters to a saloon keeper whose bar was happily patronized by the tinsmiths and Building Trades Temple members next door.
+The union offices were on the second floor.
+The ground floor was rented to a saloon keeper whose bar was happily patronized by the tinsmiths and the members of the Building Trades Temple next door.

-The old Guerrero street hall still stands beautifully today in all its old glory except for its missing emblem, a zinc eagle on a ball, that perched atop the building.
-The eagle was purchased by the union members sometime after the building was erected as a crowning ornament, a symbol of sheet metal artistry as well as trade union power.
-After the building was sold in 1979, some members came one night, as the story goes, and took down the eagle from the roof and brought it to its new downtown hall where it was displayed in a fine case within the building.
+The hall still stands in all its old glory except for its missing emblem - a zinc eagle on a ball that perched atop the building as a symbol of sheet metal artistry and trade union power.
+After the building was sold, some members came one night, as the story goes, and removed the eagle from the roof and took it to its new downtown hall where it was displayed in a fine case.